La Poule aux œufs d'or: Bonus Game

 In the bonus game, the contestant chooses one of 24 golden eggs.
 Twenty-three of the eggs have cash amounts ranging from $12,000 to $100,000, while the other one contains the jackpot ("Le Gros Lot").
 If the sound of a rooster crowing is heard after they select an egg, the contestant gets a bonus selection.

 After the egg is selected, the contestant chooses an envelope from a giant spinner.
 The contents of the envelope are revealed immediately, and the contestant is offered a choice: they can either take the revealed amount, or go for what is inside their egg.
 In the event that the contestant gets a bonus selection, and elects to go for the egg, the contents of the first egg are revealed first, and the same offer is made.
 If the contestant elects to go for the egg again, they automatically win what is inside the second egg.

 In the event both players found 3 eggs in the same number of turns, the winner plays the bonus game as normal, but the losing contestant is awarded the amount the winning contestant did not accept.
 If the rooster crowed, and the winning contestant accepted the money in the first egg, the losing contestant has to decide whether to select the amount revealed in the envelope or go for the second egg, making it possible for him/her to win the jackpot.

 One egg's envelope has a card that is labeled "œuf à double jaune" (double yolk).
 Selecting the egg with this envelope earns the contestant $10,000 or $25,000 in addition to the original amount on the envelope they rejected.

 One envelope from the giant spinner has an envelope labeled "Coq d'or" (golden rooster), selecting this envelope doubles all amounts available inside each egg, meaning it's possible to win a double jackpot.
 The contestant who picks it then is allowed another envelope selection, and decides as usual whether to take the envelope or go for double the money inside the egg.

 Because the bonus game for spinning duplicate numbers is played solely for money now, it is only possible for a contestant to win a new car by choosing the envelope from the giant spinner labeled "Voiture" (automobile), and then deciding to take it instead going for what's inside the egg.

 Biggest winners and landmark episodes

-The show's biggest winner was awarded $1,075,000 on May 26, 2004, after the progressive jackpot went unclaimed for 38 straight shows.
-On March 2, 2016 the show celebrated its 1000th episode.
+The show's biggest winner was awarded $1,527,000 on February 25, 2024.
+On March 2, 2016, the show celebrated its 1000th episode.

 On February 15, 2017, the show's second biggest jackpot of $925,000 was won after 31 shows (although two shows earlier, one contestant within that period had the jackpot egg but instead chose the envelope).
 The contestant's total was $936,000.

 The third biggest jackpot winner's grand total was $909,500 (including a $900,000 jackpot).